bas-noorlander/AdvancedWalking/README.md

 If you only want to find a path to the destination (without going there).
 You can use `AdvancedWalking.findPath(destination)`.
 Which will generate a path from the players' position to the destination.
 Alternatively use `AdvancedWalking.findPath(start, destination)` to use a different starting position.
 These functions return a `Path` object which contain the tiles and any actions it has to take (like climbing stairs, or optionally teleport).
 View the `Path` [javadocs]() for more information.

+Note that the first time that a method is called, be it #travel() or #walk() (or any other).
+AdvancedWalking will set everything up and check for updates first.
+This could be undesired and you might want to do this when your script starts instead.
+You can call `AdvancedWalking.prepare()` to do so.

 ##### Code features
 Full javadocs are available [here]().